Jordansmall1/Indy-Parks-Revenue-Model/README.md

 ## Stakeholder Impact
 The model supported real policy decisions and was reviewed by:
 - CFO of Indy Parks
-- Finance & Business Development Office
-- Mayor’s Office analysts

-This project demonstrates skills in applied economics, financial modeling, and public-sector analytics.
+This project demonstrates skills in applied economics and financial modeling